 As a UPMC Health Plan Member, you authorize us to make payments directly to the providers from whom you receive Covered Services.
 The portion of the Covered Services for which UPMC Health Plan is responsible is the percentage of the Reasonable & Customary Charge as outlined in Section I. Terms and Definitions to Help You Understand Your Coverage.
-The Health Plan applies all your Deductible, Copayment, and Coinsurance amounts to the Reasonable & Customary Charge to determine the benefit amount payable by UPMC Health Plan.
+UPMC Health Plan applies all your Deductible, Copayment, and Coinsurance amounts to the Reasonable & Customary Charge to determine the benefit amount payable by UPMC Health Plan.
+In addition to all Deductibles, Coinsurance, and Copayments, you will also be responsible for any difference between the Non-Participating Provider's billed charge and the UPMC Health Plan payment.
 However, UPMC Health Plan reserves the right to make the payments directly to you, if necessary.
 You cannot assign or transfer your right to receive payment for Covered Services under this Certificate of Coverage.

-For the avoidance of doubt, the foregoing does not apply to services that are protected by the No Surprises Act.
-For more information, please refer to the No Surprises Act section of the Certificate of Coverage.
+UPMC Health Plan reserves the right to establish threshold amounts at which UPMC Health Plan will pay a Non-Participating Provider's billed charges.
 UPMC Health Plan further reserves the right to negotiate a one-time rate with the Non-Participating Provider for a particular Covered Service.
 In the event of a one-time rate negotiation, you will incur no liability beyond applicable Deductibles, Coinsurance, and Copayments for that Covered Service.